extremelab-illinois/PlasFlowSolver/README.md

 It is distributed under the terms of the **GNU General Public License v3.0** (GPLv3) and the **GNU Lesser General Public License v3.0** (LGPLv3).

-- The main application code is released under the [GPLv3](COPYING).
-- The library components are released under the [LGPLv3](COPYING.LESSER).

 © 2023-2025 The Board of Trustees of the University of Illinois.
 All rights reserved.

 ## Citing PlasFlowSolver